-Companies whose strategies to reduce GHGs are deemed misaligned with the Paris Agreement are excluded from the investment universe of the Fulcrum Climate Change sub-strategy and from other internal Fulcrum allocations to or replications of this strategy.
-We have also implemented restrictions around companies substantially involved in - and building new infrastructure for - the extraction of thermal coal and oil sands, in this climate sub-strategy and all other strategies managed in line with net zero. (see more at https://www.netzeroassetmanagers.org/signatories/fulcrum-assetmanagement/)
+Companies whose strategies to reduce GHGs are deemed misaligned with the Paris Agreement are excluded from the investment universe of the Fulcrum Climate Change strategy and from other internal Fulcrum allocations to or replications of this strategy.
+We have also implemented restrictions around companies substantially involved in - and building new infrastructure for - the extraction of thermal coal and oil sands, in the Fund.